 - Anyone symptomatic (per the Public Health form) or with a temperature equal to or greater than 100.4 F (38 C) will be denied entry into City Hall.

 - Anyone granted entry into City Hall will be required to wear a mask and will be offered gloves and asked to use hand sanitizer.

 - Anyone refusing to adhere to these guidelines will be asked to leave and referred to the Brentwood Police Department.

 - Public restroom usage at City Hall is at the user’s own risk.

 PUBLIC EVENTS AND MEETINGS

-We are suspending our monthly Coffee with the Mayor events until further notice.
+We are suspending our monthly, in-person Coffee with the Mayor events until further notice.